ok-ryoko/chimera/README.md

 make build
 ```

 … should by default create an image in the repository *localhost/chimera* for your machine’s architecture.
-Alternatively, you can skip make and run the [build] script directly, e.g.,
+Alternatively, you can skip GNU Make and run the [build] script directly, e.g.,

 ```sh
 ./scripts/build.sh '20230915'